kasakun/GAE-Data-Flow/README.md

 VARIETY, to choose the variety of the wines, invalid MODE(purchased_together)

-To run it by script, simply run in command line:
+To run it by script, simply run in command line.

 Local:
 ```
 chmod +x localrun.sh